kserko/CineReel/README.md

 # cine_reel
+NOTE: This app is no longer being maintained and cannot be found on the Play store anymore.

-A Flutter TMDB client for Android - https://play.google.com/store/apps/details?id=apps.serko.cinereel
+A Flutter TMDB client for Android

 ![](cineReel.gif)